 If you don’t share your ground with a pheasant shoot, you can create your own feeding station by putting out a hopper loaded with corn or peanuts — hungry squirrels will home in on it in no time.

-Timing your shooting trips is also easier during the winter months.
 Wild creatures that feed by daylight have a much smaller window of opportunity to feed up in readiness for the long, cold night that awaits them when it’s only light for about eight hours.

-You can expect feeding stations to receive a steady trickle of visitors throughout the day, with a distinct spike at first light when they emerge ravenous from their slumber, and again just before dusk when they fuel up for the coming night.
+Expect feeding stations to receive a steady trickle of visitors throughout the day, with a distinct spike at first light when they emerge ravenous from their slumber, and again just before dusk when they fuel up for the coming night.
 These two prime times can make for very productive shooting if you set up an ambush next to a feeder.

 I use a beanbag seat, which not only provides a stable, comfortable shooting platform, but also does a great job of sealing out the cold thanks to its filling of polystyrene balls that are pumped into cavity walls to insulate buildings.